sthuebner/cascalog-wiki/JCascalog.md

 ## Basics

 Let's take a look at some simple queries.
 You can see the datasets we'll be querying [here](https://github.com/nathanmarz/cascalog/tree/master/src/clj/cascalog/playground.clj), and all the example code here is available in [this file](https://github.com/nathanmarz/cascalog/tree/master/src/jvm/jcascalog/example/Examples.java).
+Here's a query that gets all the people that are 25 years old:

 ```java
 Api.execute(